lowRISC/ibex-demo-system/README.md

 **Linux/MacOS**

-A container image may be provided to you on a USB stick.
-You can load the containerfile by running :
+A container image may be provided to you in the form of a tarball.
+You can load the containerfile by running:
 ```bash
 sudo docker load < ibex_demo_image.tar
 # OR
 podman load < ibex_demo_image.tar
 ```

-If you already have a container file, you can start the container by running :
+If you already have a container file, you can start the container by running:
 ```bash
 sudo docker run -it --rm \
   -p 6080:6080 \